 8. Prague Underground

 You can experience Prague from a completely different perspective if you are brave enough to go underground.
-On a guided tour through catacombs and vaulted cellars from the 12th century, you will explore around 800 years of Prague's history and learn everything worth knowing, from the founding of Prague City Hall to the Prague uprising in 1945.
+You will explore around 800 years of Prague's history and learn everything worth knowing on a guided tour through catacombs and vaulted cellars from the 12th century and about the founding of Prague City Hall to the Prague uprising in 1945.
 Prague's history is marked by numerous legends, by ghosts and spirits.
-Sneak through the medieval streets of Prague on the evening tours, listen to stories about elves and headless horsemen and decide for yourself whether the numerous stories on your ghost and legend tour are really just fairy tales?
+Sneak through the medieval streets of Prague on the evening tours, listen to stories about elves and headless horsemen and decide for yourself whether the numerous stories on your ghost and legend tour are really just fairytales.

 9. Drinking Pivnice at U Zlatého Tygra

 Prague is especially known for a golden delicacy: really good beer.
-For you, this means that you should not miss a little beer tour.
+This means for you that you should not miss a little beer tour.
 Discover the genuine Prague beer on a tour of Prague's pubs and breweries or set off on foot to the U Zlatého Tygra pub and enjoy real Prague culture in a rustic atmosphere.
 Once an insider tip among typical Prague pubs, the "U Fleku" is now a contact point for tourist buses.
 You will find traditional beer taverns elsewhere.
-We advise against this place!
+We do not recommend this place!

 10. Zizkov Hill